avelino/awesome-go/README.md

 - [simplefeatures](https://github.com/peterstace/simplefeatures) - simplesfeatures is a 2D geometry library that provides Go types that model geometries, as well as algorithms that operate on them.
 - [Tile38](https://github.com/tidwall/tile38) - Geolocation DB with spatial index and realtime geofencing.
 - [WGS84](https://github.com/wroge/wgs84) - Library for Coordinate Conversion and Transformation (ETRS89, OSGB36, NAD83, RGF93, Web Mercator, UTM).
+- [Web-Mercator-Projection](https://github.com/jorelosorio/web-mercator-projection) A project to easily use and convert LonLat, Point and Tile to display info, markers, etc, in a map using the Web Mercator Projection.

 **[⬆ back to top](#contents)**